Hagnap/Simple-Unit-Tests/README.md

   3)  Create a calculator that performs basic arithmetic operations (add, subtract, multiply, and divide).
         - Input is two operands and one operand

-  4) Create a function that encrypts a string via a Ceasar Cipher.
+  4) Create a function that encrypts a string using a Ceasar Cipher.

   5) Create a function that anaylzes an array of numbers.
 It should return an object that stores the following data about the array
        - Average